 At the British Council, our CELTA courses are extra special because we offer the places in those classes for free to migrants and refugees from four associations: Singa, UniR, Wintegreat and Place.
-Last year alone, we welcomed 50 students from a wide range of countries including Syria, Afghanistan and Iraq to complete 40 hours of classes with us.
+Last year alone, we welcomed 50 students from a wide range of countries including to complete 40 hours of classes with us.
 Once again the course proved a hugely rewarding experience for all concerned with the classes enhanced by the varied backgrounds and experiences of our students.

 Fiona Carroll was one of the trainee teachers on the course and is now working for us as a teacher: